 What is Ping?

-Ping or Packet Internet Groper is a network administration utility used to check the connectivity status between a source and a destination computer/device over an IP network.
-It also helps you assess the time it takes to send and receive a response from the network.
+Ping or Packet Internet Groper is a network management utility that lets you check the connection status between a source and a destination computer/device over an IP network.
+It also helps you estimate the time it takes to send and receive a response from the network.

-In this article, we will explain the iptables commands that you can use in order to:
+In this article we will explain the iptables commands that you can use to:

-- Add a rule that tells the iptables firewall to block ping in and out of a server by controlling the ICMP requests.
+- Add a rule that tells the iptables firewall to block incoming and outgoing pings to a server by controlling ICMP requests.

-- Remove the rule that tells the iptables firewall to allow ping in and out of a server by controlling the ICMP requests.
+- Remove the rule that tells the iptables firewall to allow pings to and from a server by controlling the ICMP requests.

 How to Block/Allow ping from iptables?